Roaming: Roaming between other countries

 Countries that do not share a supra-national authority have also begun examining the provision of international roaming services.
 In April 2011, Singapore and Malaysia announced that they had agreed with operators to reduce voice and SMS rates for roaming between their two countries.
 In August 2012, Australia and New Zealand published a draft report proposing coordinated action on roaming services.
 This was followed by a final report in February 2013 recommending that the two countries equip their telecommunications regulators with an extended palette of regulatory remedies, when they investigate international roaming.
 The Australian and New Zealand prime ministers subsequently announced that they would introduce legislation to effect the recommendations of the final report.

 On 19 February 2020, Bolivia, Colombia, Ecuador and Peru voted, through the auspice of the Andean Community, to eliminate roaming fees amongst themselves.
 The agreement is set to start in 2022.

 On 1 July 2021, Serbia, Albania, Montenegro, Bosnia & Herzegovina, North Macedonia and Kosovo abolished roaming fees as part of Mini Schengen project, allowing SIM holders on those countries to use their domestic packages on another country in the agreement without having to pay their roaming fee.
 The agreement was signed in April 2019.
 There are no additional charges, just like in EU's "Roaming like home" project.

-On November 2021, Cameroon, Central African Republic, Congo, Equatorial Guinea, Chad and Gabon committed to bilateral agreements to lift charges and cut interconnection tariffs.
+In November 2021, Cameroon, Central African Republic, Congo, Equatorial Guinea, Chad and Gabon committed to bilateral agreements to lift charges and cut interconnection tariffs.

+In December 2024, Russia and Belarus signed a resolution to permanently abolish roaming between the two countries effective 1 March 2025.
+Work on abolishing roaming between Russia and Belarus has been underway for many years.
+The "roadmap" for the gradual abolition of roaming between the two countries was signed back in 2019.
+According to the resolution, mobile users are guaranteed at least 300 minutes of free incoming voice calls and at least 5 GB of data transfer per month.